rmfranz13/chessTrainer/README.md

 The approach I'm intending here is fundamentally different, and teaches you chess the same way as a neural network like Leela Chess Zero (and hey, neural network? you have one of those: your brain).

+One word of advice: Actively try to mimick what it's showing you.
+Don't just try to beat it, try to beat it in it's own weird style.
+For instance, it may appear to be weirdly good at check mates despite being terrible in the opening.
+That's a signal to you: if you focus more on check mates, to be more like the AI, you will improve your game.

 # Requirements:

 For now, this requires you have Python3 and git on a Windows machine.
 Typing "python" at the windows terminal should put you in an interactive python 3 session (powershell or cmd or 3rd party terminal such as might come with python or anaconda).
 Similarly "git" should be an accessible command from the same terminal.